 Labor Department staff in the American Job Centers helped to inform and assist service members in accessing programs that provide the education and training necessary for meeting the requirements for licensure, certification, registration or educational credit, efforts that are related to promoting apprenticeship and other training opportunities.
-CT DOL's Office of Apprenticeship Training employs a designated liaison for veterans, accessible as a veterans' point of contact on the Veterans' Services and Apprenticeship pages on CTDOL's website, the Connecticut State Department of Consumer Protection website and PSI's occupational testing website (a third-party administrator for occupational licensing exams).
+CT DOL's Office of Apprenticeship Training employs a designated liaison for veterans, accessible as a veterans' point of contact on the Labor Department's Veterans Services and Apprenticeship webpages, the Connecticut State Department of Consumer Protection website and PSI's occupational testing website (a third-party administrator for occupational licensing exams).
 This liaison reviews DD214s, Joint Services Transcripts and other military certifications for credit.